 - It typically takes 60 to 90 days to complete an SBA loan process.

 This incentive will allow you as a Buyer to potentially save hundreds of thousands of dollars if you successfully purchase a business within this time frame.
-For example, for a business being purchased for $1,000,000 based on a 15% down payment at 6% annual interest with a 10-year amortization, your savings will sum up to $26,644.92 for SBA making full payments of principal and interest and approximately $17,550 for SBA waiving guaranty fee.
+For example, for a business being purchased for $1,000,000 based on a 20% down payment at 6% annual interest with a 10-year amortization, your savings will sum up to $26,644.92 for SBA making full payments of principal and interest and approximately $17,550 for SBA waiving guaranty fee.

 Any other question?
-Please feel free to contact us!
+Please feel free to contact V-AID, Business Broker Dallas!
 We are here to assist you in accomplishing your goals even in this challenging time.Read More

 You shouldn’t expect to sell your company overnight.
 For every company that sells quickly, there are a hundred that take many months or even years to sell.
 Having the correct mindset and understanding of what you must do ahead of time to prepare for the sale of your company will help you avoid a range of headaches and dramatically increase your overall chances of success.